Pilgrimage to Mecca during the Covid-19 pandemic.

 Hôm 29/7, những người hành hương bắt đầu thực hiện các nghi thức đầu tiên của hajj

-However, instead of the usual scenes of jostling to pray in a sea of people from all walks of life, young people pushing wheelchairs for the elderly, and carrying their children to Mecca, this year only about 1,000 worshippers in Saudi Arabia participated in this ritual.
-The worshippers had to practice social distancing, standing far apart and moving in small groups of 20 people to limit the possibility of spreading nCoV.
-They ate canned food alone in the hotel and prayed far away from others.
+However, instead of the usual scenes of crowds of people from all walks of life jostling to pray in Mecca, with young people pushing wheelchairs for the elderly and carrying their children, this year only about 1,000 worshippers in Saudi Arabia participated in the ritual.
+The worshippers had to practice social distancing, standing far apart and moving in small groups of 20 to limit the spread of COVID-19.
+They ate canned food alone in their hotels and prayed away from others.

-While the experience this time is very different, it is still an opportunity for pilgrims to shed past sins, strengthen their faith and complete one of the five pillars of Islam.
+Although this experience is very different, it is still an opportunity for pilgrims to shed past sins, strengthen their faith, and fulfill one of the five pillars of Islam.

 Hắc thạch Kaaba là một cấu trúc hình hộp chữ nhật đặt tại trung tâm Đại Thánh đường, được bọc trong tấm lụa thêu chỉ vàng mà tín đồ Hồi giáo trên khắp thế giới sẽ đi xung quanh để cầu nguyện, trong nghi lễ đầu tiên của hajj

-The Kaaba is a rectangular structure at the center of the Grand Mosque, covered in gold-embroidered silk, that Muslims around the world walk around to pray, in the first ritual of the hajj.
+The Kaaba, a rectangular structure located in the center of the Grand Mosque, is wrapped in a gold-embroidered silk cloth around which Muslims from around the world will walk to pray during the first rite of the hajj.

 Empty